ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 However, when proxying the datagrams, the hop-by-hop MTUs can vary.
 TODO: describe how the path MTU can be computed.

+# Session Termination

+An Http3Transport is terminated when either peer closes the stream associated with the CONNECT request that initiated the session.
+Upon learning about the session being terminated, the endpoint MUST stop sending new datagrams and reset all of the streams associated with the session.

 # Transport Properties

 Http3Transport supports most of WebTransport features as described in